-While my experience is mainly in academics, I also had some industry experience in different companies such as VMware, Intel, Linx, and Wisdom Ltd. I believe that hands-on experiences and real-life projects are very crucial for computer science students.
+While my experience is mainly in academics, I also had some industry experience in various companies such as VMware, Intel, Linx, and Wisdom Ltd. I believe that hands-on experiences and real-life projects are crucial for computer science students.

 All my courses have lab or project components, or both.
 Both Software Engineering and Mobile Application Development with Android feature semester-long software development projects.
 Past students have developed a lot of cool and useful applications—mainly web or mobile applications.
 Some projects have even been put into daily usage in the real world.

 In the security courses, we also have real-life exercises, such as extracting and analyzing mobile phone data in Mobile Forensics and Security, or performing a buffer overflow attack in Software Engineering, among many others.